atomist/org-visualizer/README.md

 Go to http://localhost:2866

-<i>If you wish to access private repositories, ensure that your GitHub token is available to
-Node processes via a `GITHUB_TOKEN` environment variable.
-(This will never be sent to Atomist.)<i>
+_If you wish to access private repositories, ensure that your GitHub token is available to Node processes via a `GITHUB_TOKEN` environment variable.
+(This will never be sent to Atomist.)_

 ## Architecture